-Improving the strength and size of the glutes, quads, and adductors is key to many strength and power athletes’ success.
-These sports require movements like the back squat, deadlifts, clean and jerk, and many other movements that require significant amounts of leg strength.
+Improving the strength and size of the glutes, quads, and adductors is a major key to success for powerlifters, Olympic lifters, and strongmen alike.
+These sports require movements like the back squat, deadlifts, clean & jerk, and many other movements that require significant amounts of leg strength.

 Are lunges bad for my knees?